Satan

 In the Middle Ages, Satan played a minimal role in Christian theology and was used as a comic relief figure in mystery plays.
 During the early modern period, Satan's significance greatly increased as beliefs such as demonic possession and witchcraft became more prevalent.
 During the Age of Enlightenment, belief in the existence of Satan was harshly criticized by thinkers such as Voltaire.
 Nonetheless, belief in Satan has persisted, particularly in the Americas.

 Although Satan is generally viewed as evil, some groups have very different beliefs.
 In theistic Satanism, Satan is considered a deity who is either worshipped or revered.
 In LaVeyan Satanism, Satan is a symbol of virtuous characteristics and liberty.
-Satan's appearance is never described in the Bible, but, since the ninth century, he has often been shown in Christian art with horns, cloven hooves, unusually hairy legs, and a tail, often naked and holding a pitchfork.
+Satan's appearance is never described in the Bible, but, since the ninth century, he has often been shown in Christian art with horns, cloven hooves, unusually hairy legs, and a tail, naked and holding a pitchfork.
 These are an amalgam of traits derived from various pagan deities, including Pan, Poseidon, and Bes.
 Satan appears frequently in Christian literature, most notably in Dante Alighieri's Inferno, all variants of the classic Faust story, John Milton's Paradise Lost and Paradise Regained, and the poems of William Blake.
-He continues to appear in film, television, and music.
+He continues to appear in literature, film, television, video games, and music.